2022 Legislative Platform and Priority Issues

 We strive to always maintain high levels of community trust, support, and engagement by ensuring the integrity, ethics, and professionalism of Sheriffs and their employees.
 As public servants charged with protecting our communities, we strive to accomplish that goal while maintaining accountability to those we protect and serve.
 Sheriffs will seek additional and sustainable funding for peace officer training through the Commission on Peace Officer Standards and Training (POST) to help continue these efforts and ensure the best training is available and delivered.

-We strive to enhance and protect all funding for local public safety protection programs, including those that pay for deputy sheriffs on the street, keep correctional officers in our custodial facilities, support victims, and assist critical investigations.
+We strive to keep our communities safe and enhance and protect all funding for local public safety protection programs, including those that pay for deputy sheriffs on the street, keep correctional officers in our custodial facilities, support victims, and assist critical investigations.
 So that we may ensure we are able to fund necessary programs, we will continue to pursue full reimbursement of the costs of state and federal mandates and oppose unfunded state mandates on sheriffs.
+Additionally, the Legislature should further address the damage caused by criminal activity and consider proposals designed to deter criminal behavior and increase accountability for those who commit crimes.

 Inmate Rehabilitation, Care, and Re-Entry